haukurk/traefik-service-proxy/README.md

 # Service Proxy for Containers

 This repository represents a base for service proxy container that can serve services that are running in containers (not swarm or kubernetes, but it is possible).
-It uses by default
+It uses by default ``letsencrypt`` for certification issuing.

 To start using it: